thomatou/reddit/README.md

 Of the ~250k posts analysed, approximately 11k of them were made by authors who chose to disclose their educational credentials.
 Though this disclosure is optional, it has to be verified by moderators of the forum before it is displayed to the general public.

 Authors that did disclose their educational credentials scored more highly, on average, than those who did not.
 Posts from authors holding a Bachelor's degree did not fare significantly better than those by Master's degree holders.
-On the contrary, authors with a PhD fared better than Bachelor's or Master's degree holders, while Professors did, on average, significantly better than any of the other categories.
+On the contrary, authors with a PhD fared better than Bachelor's or Master's degree holders, while professors did, on average, significantly better than any of the other categories.

 <p align="center">
 <img src="visualisations/degree_type.jpg" width="500"/>
 </p>

 Hence, the level of educational attainment of the author seems to be correlated with the average score of the posts.
-This makes sense, in that specialists are more likely to catch wind of ground-breaking research earlier on than the average person, and have a better ability to summarise the key results in a succint fashion that is understandable for the lay person.
+This makes sense, in that specialists are more likely to catch wind of ground-breaking research earlier on than the average person, and have a better ability to summarise the key results in a succinct fashion that is understandable for the lay person.
 In addition, affiliation with a university means better access to peer-reviewed articles, which tend to be prohibitively expensive for the average person.

 Conversely, voters may well be more likely to trust conclusions presented to them by authors who have disclosed a high level of educational attainment, which could play a role in the correlation observed.

 ### Time of submission matters.

-Given that the timing of upvotes is an important contributor to Reddit's ranking algorithm (and hence, on the exposure that a post gets), it should come as no surprise that the time of submission plays an important role on how well a post does.
+Given that the timing of upvotes is an important contributor to Reddit's ranking algorithm (and hence, on the exposure that a post gets), it should come as no surprise that the time of submission plays an important role in how well a post does.

 When segmenting the posts by score (>0, >100, >1000), it appears that there is a disproportionately large number of high scoring posts that are submitted around 4am PST.